Where should I stay in Tallahassee?

-It's a common refrain when giving people directions to our bed and breakfast.
+It's a common refrain for FSU parents.
 It's FSU Orientation season in Tallahassee.
 That means that parents from all over the place are coming to Tallahassee to spend a day or two walking all over the FSU campus, in the July inferno that is Tallahassee.
 With them is their student who will soon be departing the nest when term starts in late August.

 There will be tears.
 Exhaustion.
 Frustration.
 Stress.
 Tears of sadness at the impending departure of a child, mingled with tears of joy that they are about to embark on their journey of adulthood.
 Mixed feelings between "we must have done something right, to get this kid to this point" to "what am I going to do without this kid?"